tomnor/channelpack/docs/overview_examples.rst

 Esoteric
 --------

-.. note:: to myself

-   Describe the mtimefs and mtimestamp thing.
-Esoteric might be a cool header, making clear that this might be of interrest for only a few.

 channelpack make use of a humble rc file.
 If a file exist in `os.path.expanduser('~')`, with the name :data:`channelpack.pack.CHANNELPACK_RC_FILE`, being ``.channelpackrc``, it can